Nisha C. Gottfredson, PhD

 Research Activities

-Dr. Gottfredson currently collaborates on several research projects with colleagues in the Departments of Maternal and Child Health, Health Behavior, Psychology, Psychiatry and Journalism.
-Contact her for information on currently funded projects.
+Dr. Gottfredson also collaborates frequently on research projects with colleagues from Health Behavior, Maternal and Child Health, Psychology, Psychiatry, and Journalism.

 Key Publications